Practical Information

 First Aid

 Small first aid kits are located on every pontoon, and a defibrillator is available at the marina reception.
+An additional defibrillator is located on the Commercial Pier.

 Health & Safety guidelines